JustGinger888/Web-Tech/README.md

 This is my work for web tech done at [university](https://www.solent.ac.uk/)

 ## Week 1
-* A basic version of your CV
+* A basic version of my CV
+* Using only HTML

+## Week 2
+* A larger extended project
+* Layout of the "Foody" landing page
-* Using HTML and some basic CSS
+* Using HTML and external CSS